castiellian/LenovoIdeapad330s-14ikb-Hackintosh/README.md

 ## Issues
 - Sometimes sleep doesn't work while closing the lid.
 (Very Random)
 - Keyboard mute shortcut.
 (Displays muted but doesn't actually mute)
 - iMessage and Facetime.
-(I tried, it failed, but for some reason it now works perfectly fine.)
-- Trackpad gestures not quite working.
-Maybe I'll find a fix for that.
+(It works after some time, idk why)
 - One ACPI Error while booting.
 Can be ignored.
-(Hoping someone can help me with this) | Disable verbose (-v) mode to just hide it...
+(Disable verbose (-v) mode to just hide it...)
+- VERY random screen flickering and glitching.
+Don't know what it's caused by, but it happends from time to time.

 ## Let's Get Started